You are here:

 David is a writer, editor and performer, the author of fourteen published novels and several non-fiction works.

-He is a member of the national committee of the Crime Writers’ Association and edits Red Herrings, their monthly publication.
+He is a former member of the national committee of the Crime Writers’ Association and edited Red Herrings, their monthly publication for twenty years.
 He is a member of the Detection Club and the Baker Street Irregulars.
 He also edited the crime fiction magazine Sherlock from 1996 to 2006.

-David’s latest novel is The Scarlet Coven, a 1936 New York thriller with a supernatural edge.
+David’s latest novels are Revenge from the Grave (Titan), and The Dead of Winter (Level Best Books).
 He has also created two modern series of crime novels, featuring wartime London private detective Johnny Hawke and 1980s Yorkshire noir Detective Inspector Paul Snow.

 ‘Johnny Hawke breathes new life into the traditional British mystery.
 He’s a hero with a heart.’
 Val McDermid.